DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - White Noise
     - Control Zone
 - The TEMPEST program creates technology that is not susceptible to Van Eck phreaking attacks because it reduces or suppresses natural electromagnetic emanations.

+- **Mobile Device Concepts**:
+   - Corporate-­owned: A corporate-­owned mobile strategy is when the company purchases mobile devices that can support compliance with the security policy.
+These devices are to be used exclusively for company purposes, and users should not perform any personal tasks on them.
+     - This option often requires workers to carry a second device for personal use.
+     - Corporate-­owned clearly assigns responsibility for device oversight to the organization.
+     - The following allow for comingling of data and have unclear or vague security responsibility assignments as a concept or policy basis.
+   - Bring Your Own Device BYOD: is a policy that allows employees to bring their own personal mobile devices to work and use those devices to connect to business resources and/or the internet through the company net work.
+   - Corporate-­owned, personally enabled (COPE): The concept of COPE means the organization purchases devices and provides them to employees.
+Each user is then able to customize the device and use it for both work activities and personal activities.
+   -  Choose your own device (CYOD): The concept of CYOD provides users with a list of approved devices from which to select the device to implement.